bjorndm/go-glfw/README.md

 ## Installation

-* GLFW C library source is included and built automatically as part of the Go package.
+* GLFWFF C library source is included and built automatically as part of the Go package.
 But you need to make sure you have dependencies of GLFW:
 	* On macOS, you need Xcode or Command Line Tools for Xcode (`xcode-select --install`) for required headers and libraries.
 	* On Ubuntu/Debian-like Linux distributions, you need `libgl1-mesa-dev` and `xorg-dev` packages.
 	* On CentOS/Fedora-like Linux distributions, you need `libX11-devel libXcursor-devel libXrandr-devel libXinerama-devel mesa-libGL-devel libXi-devel libXxf86vm-devel` packages.